BuddyForms/BuddyForms-Custom-Login/readme.txt

 == Changelog ==

+= 1.1.2 04.
+May.
+2019 =
+* Added a filter to override the lost password link
+* Added the git templates
+* Update the readme.txt to point to the correct plugin url to open issues or features request
+* Remove WordPress default from the select.
+Its not needed and just confuses.
+* Update the git templates to submit issues or feature requests.

 = 1.1.1 21.
 Nov.
 2018 =
 * Added one extra check to make sure also pages with child pages or endpoints are recognised